-HMD’s Nokia 6, 5, and 3 are budget phones with great build quality: Our first take
+HMD's Nokia 6, 5, and 3 Android phones are now available in India

 Nokia's back ... sort of.
 HMD is taking the reins, and the company is highlighting durability and battery life as highlights of its new phones.

-HMD Global, the company licensing Nokia’s name, unveiled two new smartphones Sunday, as well as a feature phone to drum up the nostalgia factor for the iconic brand.
+HMD Global, the company licensing Nokia’s name, unveiled two new smartphones, as well as a feature phone to drum up the nostalgia factor for the iconic brand.

 The Nokia 6, which first launched in China last year, will be available globally.
 It will be followed by two lower-performing and smaller devices — the Nokia 5 and the Nokia 3.
 HMD said it’s committed to keeping up with the monthly security updates from Google for the operating system, as well as being timely with new Android version updates.

-Note: Update: All three Nokia phones are now available in India.